What is the effect of commercial development on wetlands?

 Wetlands are often filled in for construction, destroying habitats and reducing flood protection.

-What is the significance of estuaries?
+What is the role of wetlands in trapping greenhouse gasses?